Hacker News

 Devil's advocate: because unless you're working in heavily dysfunctional organization, or are doing a live coding interview, you're not playing "guess the password" with your management.
 Most of the time, they have even less of a clue about how the right solution looks like!
 "Building the wrong thing" lets them diff something concrete against what they imagined and felt like it would be, forcing them to clarify their expectations and give you more accurate directions (which, being a diff against a concrete things, are less likely to be then misunderstood by you!).
 And, the faster you can build that wrong thing, the less money and time is burned to buy that extra clarity.

-5 hours ago by lucasmullens
+8 months ago by lucasmullens

 > But with coding models they ignore context of the codebase and the results feel more like patchwork.